-- Rather than directly questioning the child, just listen and be supportive - Never stop a child who is freely recalling significant events, but don't push the child to tell you more than they wish. - Make it clear that you may need to pass on information to staff in other agencies who may be able to help do not promise confidentiality.
+- Rather than directly questioning the child, just listen and be supportive - Never stop a child who is freely recalling significant events, but don't push the child to tell you more than they wish. - Make it clear that you may need to pass on information to staff in other agencies who may be able to help - do not promise confidentiality.
 You are obliged to share any information relating to abuse or neglect. - Write an account of the conversation immediately, as close to verbatim as possible.
 Put the date and timings on it, and mention anyone else who was present.
-Then sign it, and give your record to the designated person/child protection officer, who should contact Children's Social Care if appropriate.
+Then sign it and give your record to the DSL who should follow due process, including contacting Children's Social Care if appropriate.

-The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, on the school website.
+The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in the staff room and in the school office.